mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *every formula of every religion has in this age of reason, to submit to the acid test of reason and universal assent.*
+> *if you need know the value of money, go and try to borrow some.*

 </div>
 <!-- quote-end -->